konstin/capybara/readme.md

 ### Ruby on Rails (helix)

 Follow [helix' great getting started](https://usehelix.com/getting_started), but replace the lib.rs and cargo dependencies wth the ones from this repo.
-You also need to patch `project.rb` in helix' gem to [project.rb](https://github.com/konstin/helix/blob/538a1c9fa9382c85aed50794d91fd6096c2ab6a0/ruby/lib/helix_runtime/project.rb) until [tildeio/helix#148](https://github.com/tildeio/helix/pull/148) is finally merged.
+You also need to patch `project.rb` in the `helix_runtime` gem with [this project.rb](https://github.com/konstin/helix/blob/538a1c9fa9382c85aed50794d91fd6096c2ab6a0/ruby/lib/helix_runtime/project.rb) until [tildeio/helix#148](https://github.com/tildeio/helix/pull/148) is finally merged.

 ### Wasm/js (wasm-bindgen)